 The tiers, or levels of student supports, represent a way to organize resources to provide instruction/intervention based on student need.
 These are NOT locations for students, but rather specific instructional/interventions supports provided based on student need.
-Additional resources or supplemental supports (i.e., $\underbrace{tT}$ ier 2 and $\underbrace{tT}$ ier 3) are in addition to what all students receive (general instruction). and can be provided in a variety of ways and locations.
+Additional resources or supplemental supports (i.e., Tier 2 and Tier 3) are in addition to what all students receive (general instruction).